Nikolay Boykov, “for Ventsi”, “Dream of the Wall and Key”

 Postcards From A Resident Translator in Rochester – #2

 And then, several days later, you suddenly find yourself spending yet another day in the rather magnificent Rush Rhees library, surrounded by college kids of all races and nationalities, with a laptop and a hefty pile of books in front of you.
 I should be translating now, but I’d really rather be reading.
-Not a day goes by without me dropping by the Open Letter office and taking something new home.
-I have to return them before I go.
-I want to keep them all.
-I have to order them.
-But they won’t fit in my luggage.
-I need a Kindle.
-I need more time.
-I’ll see you later.
-Best, Bistra
+Not a day goes by without me dropping by the Open Letter

 Read More

-Page 7 of 10« First...«45678910»
+Page 7 of 15« First...«45678910»...Last »